-Trust Attorneys in Melrose Assisting Individuals in Planning for Their Medical Needs
+Trust Lawyers in Melrose, MA Assisting Individuals in Planning for Their Medical Needs

 Even when an individual has a will, their estate is still subject to the probate process after they pass away.
 However, if a trust has been established, then the assets that you want to go to your heirs and other beneficiaries can avoid the probate process.
 Probate can be a very lengthy and expensive process for many families.
 However, this is not the case with a trust.